immutable/gods-unchained-api/README.md

 ## DeckString APIs

-[DeckStrings](https://github.com/fuelgames) are a convenient standard for allowing applications to import and export decks.
-The following APIs are provided
+[DeckStrings](https://github.com/fuelgames/deckstring) are a convenient standard for allowing applications to import and export decks.
+The following APIs provide a convenient interface for basic deck string operations.

 ### POST /deck